-Eligible candidates will have a background in teaching and be interested in teaching adult non-credit English as a Second Language in Canada.
-A minimum CLB 7 proficiency in each of the four skill areas is required.
-You must also be available full time days Monday to Friday from April 7th to June 13th, 2014.
+Eligible candidates (Permanent Residents, Convention Refugees in Canada, and non-native English speakers only) will have a background in teaching and be interested in teaching adult English as a Second Language in Canada.
+A minimum CLB 8 proficiency in each of the four skill areas is required.
+You must also be available full time Monday to Friday from April to June 2015.

 3. How can the course help me?